-As it happens with all types of Ebony, Green Ebony is also hard and thick.
+As it happens with all types of Ebony, Malaysian Blackwood or Green Ebony is also hard and thick.
 This wood also provides softness and a lot of sustain and an extremely good projection.

 Although it can be a little bit difficult to work with, because it’s a heavy wood and difficult to crack across the grain, the result will impress you both in the appearance and in the sound of your instrument.
-Bet on the difference and chose these Green Ebony fingerboards of Maderas Barber.
+Bet on the difference and chose these Malaysian Blackwood fingerboards of Maderas Barber.

 BOTANIC NAME: Diospyros Durionoides